mslegrand/pegr/README.md

 pegr package
 ====

-This a ***Development Version*** of an R package for generating a peg parser.
-Peg is short for **parsing expression grammer**, whose specification can be found at http://bford.info/pub/lang/peg.
+This an R package for generating a peg parser.
+Peg is short for **parsing expression grammer**.
+The specification for the Peg grammar can be found at http://bford.info/pub/lang/peg.
 This software generates parsers based on that specification.
-By stay as close as possible to the original specification, we hope to provide an implementation agnostic solution to parsing.
+By staying as close as possible to the original specification, we hope to provide a parsing solution which is language agnostic.
+That is, our hope is for a tool allowing one to concentrate on rule building, and not the nuances of a particular programming language.

 Installation
 -----